Welcome to Threads.

 Resident Artist Bursary Application

-One artist will receive a $10,000 bursary to support a 10-day residency at Woodleigh School, where they will engage with students, staff and the wider community through their creative practice and collaboration.
+One artist will receive a $10,000 bursary to support a 10-day residency at Woodleigh School, where they will engage with students, staff and the broader community through their creative practice and collaboration.

 To be eligible, you will: